tayef-saad/MangaAppSeleniumAutomation/README.md

 4. **Login:**
    - The script clicks the "Login" button.
-   - After a successful login, the user should be redirected to the manga search page.
+   - After a successful login, the user will be redirected to the manga search page.

 **Code Details:**